 We decided we wanted a fairy garden featuring three pots of different sizes.
 For the first pot, my hubby cut a "U" shape out of the front of a cheap terra cotta pot.
 Then, I smashed the part he cut out into a few pieces, and put the cut piece inside the main pot as shown.
 I filled it with soil and my mom and I had a fun afternoon arranging stones and plants in the broken pot.
 We placed the fairy house we had made in the center of the pot and designed everything else to fit around it.
 We found some moss in our forest to fill in the empty soil patches.
 I love how the plants are settling in and growing in this pot!

-For our next largest pot, I found an antique steel bucket at our local antique store, filled it with gravel and then with soil, and planted four little plants inside.
+Next, for our the second largest pot, I used an antique steel bucket I found at our local antique store.
+Then I filled it with gravel and then with soil, and planted four little plants inside.
 My daughters and I then covered the soil with found moss, and made a wee river out of blue marbles.
 We made a bridge from willow twigs and a glue gun, and a banner from twigs, twine and fabric scraps.
 We had these leftover little mushroom ornaments from this project.

-In the final and smallest pot, we used a little planter we had on hand, filled it with soil and planted a couple of flowers inside.
-Then, we made a miniature pond out of a blue Tupperware bowl with a recycling bag smushed inside and some rockes glued around its perimeter.
+Finally, in the smallest pot, we used a little planter we had on hand, filled it with soil and planted a couple of flowers inside.
+Then, we made a miniature pond out of a blue Tupperware bowl with a recycling bag smushed inside and some rocks glued around its perimeter.
 We covered the bare soil with moss.

-The girls absolutely adore playing with their fairy garden, and we’ll probably keep adding and rearranging things in it as we go along.
-I think that’s the fun of fairy gardens – you can tinker and fiddle and keep changing them around.
+The girls absolutely adore playing with their fairy garden.
+We'll probably keep adding and rearranging things in it as we go along.
+I think that's the fun of fairy gardens - you can tinker and fiddle and keep changing them around.